Exact worst-case convergence rates of gradient descent: a complete analysis for all constant stepsizes over nonconvex and convex functions: Introduction

 The gist in proving tight rates on the full interval of stepsizes is its partition into a collection of intervals delimited by stepsize thresholds dependent on the curvature ratio $\kappa$, each of them requiring distinct analysis. \cref{fig:Full_picture_all_regimes} illustrates this partitioning for curvature ratio and (normalized) stepsizes, along with their corresponding rates for $N=4$ iterations.
-As byproducts, in the nonconvex scenario, we demonstrate (i) the rate for variable stepsizes up to a certain threshold $\gbari[1]$, (ii) the optimal constant stepsize minimizing the worst-case rate and (iii) a dynamic sequence of stepsizes outperforming the constant stepsize policy.
-Similarly, in the strongly convex case we reveal a similar dynamic sequence (independent of $N$) that surpasses the optimal constant stepsize schedule (dependent of $N$).